 - Took up quite a few episodes in Band of Brothers.

-- In Boardwalk Empire, Jimmy Darmody and Richard Harrow return from World War One and end up in the bootlegging business.
-Al Capone claims to have been in France with the Lost Battalion as well.
+- In Boardwalk Empire, Jimmy Darmody and Richard Harrow return from World War I and end up in the bootlegging business.
+It is invoked by Al Capone who claims to have been in France with the Lost Battalion (he wasn't).

 - Many an Ex-Special Forces character from Feng Shui is one of these.